Justice-Through-Code/spring_2022/challenges/django_hello_world_challenge/README.md

 # 1. Get set up for Django

-* First, go to your personal folder in your pod repo and *on a new branch* make a `django-projects` directory there.
-You'll use this directory to store django apps you make in class
+* First, go to wherever you keep your JTC content (NOTE: do NOT save this in your pod-repo directory.
+Make a separate folder, as this project will have its own git repo.) make a `django-projects` directory there.
+You'll use this directory to store django apps you make in class.
 * In the `django-projects` folder:
+- Create a new folder called `hello-site` and cd into it
-- Run `python3 -m venv django-env` to create a new virtual environment
+- Run `python3 -m venv venv` to create a new virtual environment (it's common practice to name your virtual environment 'venv')
 - Run `source django-env/bin/activate` on Unix/MacOS or `django-env\Scripts\activate.bat` on Windows to activate the virtual environment
 - Run `pip install django` to install Django
-- Run `pip freeze > requirements.txt`
+- Run `pip freeze > requirements.txt` (take a look at the new requirements file that popped up!)

+# 2. Initialize your git instance

+In your terminal, initialize a new instance of git with `git init`.
+Be sure to `add` and `commit` your progress as you go!

-# 2. Start a new Django project
+# 3. Start a new Django project

 Create the project
 ```
-$ django-admin startproject mysite
+$ django-admin startproject hellosite
 $ ls
-mysite/
+hellosite/
 ```

 Then navigate into the project folder you created

 ```
-$ cd mysite
+$ cd hellosite
 $ ls
-manage.py*  mysite/
+manage.py*  hellosite/
 ```

--   Explain use of `manage.py` to control a lot of the operations around building the Django app

-# 3. Run Django server
+# 4. Run Django server

 Use the `manage.py` file to run the server!
 Don't worry about the "unapplied migrations" yet for now